Selling on eBay Saved my Wife’s Life.

 Find thrift stores near you HERE

-Anything that we can sell.
+Anything that we can make money on.
 We have the eBay app on our smart phones and when we find something we think could be valuable, we look it up on eBay and see what it’s currently selling for.
 If the item is profitable (after shipping and fees), into the cart it goes!

-It’s not possible to look up every single thing you find at a thrift store, so here are some BOLO Lists to get you started.
-(BOLO stands for Be On the Look Out.
-Meaning things that are easy to find and consistently sell well.
-For more abbreviations check out this page HERE)
+It’s not possible to look up every single thing you find at a thrift store, so here are some of the Best Things To Sell on eBay to get you started.

 How do you ship it?

 This part often scares people off, but if you are brave, you’ll find that this is actually very easy!
 The post office provides free boxes that you ship for a flat rate.
 Simply go to the post office, pick a box that will fit your item, put your item inside with some crumpled up newspaper to cushion it, and take it back to the post office to ship!